 Cohesion policy

-Cohesion policy, also known as Regional Policy, is the main investment and development policy of the European Union, which contributes to creating new jobs, improving the quality of life of citizens, and increasing the overall economic development of both the Member States and the EU as a whole.
+Cohesion Policy, also known as Regional Policy, is the main investment and development policy of the European Union, which contributes to creating new jobs, improving the quality of life of citizens, and increasing the overall economic development of both the Member States and the EU as a whole.
 It is also an expression of solidarity, given that the support is directed to less developed regions and EU Member States - with the aim of strengthening the Union's economic, social and territorial cohesion.

 The budget for this policy, as well as for all other EU policies, is programmed through seven-year cycles, with the current cycle covering the 2021-2027 period.
 In this ongoing period, a total of €378 billion has been allocated for Cohesion policy.